Peaches

-Peaches are fruits related to nectarines and apricots, but also with almonds; the differences between the shrubs that produce them consist of fruits.
-They come from Asia, and from there, they spread through the Mediterranean, all over the world.
+Peaches are fruits related to nectarines and apricots, but also to almonds, the differences between the shrubs that produce them being the fruit.
+They also come from Asia, from where they spread through the Mediterranean, all over the world.

-The pulp (but also the peel) of peaches contains a lot of fiber and nutrients, constituting an effective source of energy.
-Moreover, fresh fruits contain vitamins, minerals, starch, pectins, antioxidants, and more organic acids.
-They also contain all of the essential components of group B, beta-carotene, tocopherol, and biotin.
+The pulp (but also the peel) of peaches contains a lot of fiber and nutrients, constituting an efficient source of energy.
+Fresh fruits also contain vitamins, minerals, starch, pectins, antioxidants and several organic acids.
+They also contain all the essential components of group B, beta-carotene, tocopherol and biotin.

-The relatively small caloric content recommends peaches to be consumed by both diabetics and people who want to lose weight, as they successfully satisfy the need for “something sweet.”
+The relatively low calorie content recommends peaches to be consumed by both diabetics and people who want to lose weight, successfully satisfying the need for "something sweet".

 a